causalloopcosmology/causal-loop-cosmology/00_causal_loop_cosmology/paper/causal_loop_cosmology.md

 ## **1.2 Maximal Parallelism**

-Given a maximally symmetric vacuum, the rule governing its evolution must preserve that symmetry.
-A sequential, or serial, update scheme is inconsistent with this principle.
-A serial process requires an ordering, a decision to update node *v* before node *w*.
-In a homogeneous graph, no such ordering can be derived from intrinsic properties; it must be imposed externally, which introduces an external ordering (a background clock).

-This would not only violate the principle of relational purity but also break the vacuum's symmetry.
-The only mode of evolution consistent with the axioms is one that treats every part of the graph equally: **Maximal Parallelism**, a process where local rewrite rules are applied simultaneously to all nodes.
-Only parallel updates commute with all symmetries of the vacuum (Theorem 2.2).
-Simulations confirm this pattern; ensembles show substantially smaller variance under parallel scheduling (see Fig. 2 and Appendix B).
-Under this paradigm, time itself is not a background parameter but an emergent quantity, operationally defined as the depth of the causal chains formed through discrete, parallel updates.
+A symmetric vacuum requires an evolution rule that preserves its homogeneity.
+A serial update scheme, which orders node updates (e.g., node v before w), introduces an external clock, violating relational purity and breaking symmetry.
+Maximal Parallelism, applying local rewrite rules simultaneously to all nodes, is the only consistent evolution mode, commuting with all vacuum symmetries (Theorem 2.2).
+Simulations confirm that parallel updates maintain homogeneity better than serial or partial parallel schemes (Fisher 2025b, Appendix C).
+Time emerges as the depth of causal chains formed through these parallel updates.

-**Figure 2:** Degree variance versus simulation step for different schedulers. **Note:** variance is measured across node degrees per step, with error bands representing ensemble standard deviation.
-The parallel scheduler (blue) preserves homogeneity, while serial (red) breaks symmetry.
+**Figure 2:** Degree variance over time for different schedulers.
+Note: Parallel scheduling (blue) preserves homogeneity, while serial (red) and partial parallel (green) break symmetry.
+Details in Appendix C.

 ## **1.3 The Global Register**